ctrleon/personal-site/content/en/posts/1vyrain.md

 lastmod: 2025-06-07
 showTableOfContents: true
 tags: ["Coreboot", "ThinkPad"]
-title: "Flashing a Skulls coreboot image to a ThinkPad X230 with 1vyrain"
+title: "Flash Skulls Coreboot on ThinkPad X230 via 1vyrain"
 type: "post"
 ---

-These are my personal notes on flashing the [Skulls](https://github.com/merge/skulls) Coreboot image to a ThinkPad X230 using [1vyrain](https://github.com/n4ru/1vyrain).
-This is not a tutorial, but rather a record of the steps and observations from my process.

-For up-to-date, in-depth help, refer to [1vyrain](https://github.com/n4ru/1vyrain) and [Skulls](https://github.com/merge/skulls) documentation.
-Use these notes at your own risk.
+I recently flashed the BIOS on my ThinkPad X230 with a Skulls Coreboot image, using 1vyrain.
+This method allows BIOS flashing on Ivy Bridge-based XX30 series ThinkPads without external flashing, which requires disassembly and a hardware programmer.

+BIOS flashing always carries risks.
+If something goes wrong with 1vyrain, recovery may require a hardware programmer.
+Review the official documentation carefully, and use these notes only as a supplement to your own research.

 ## Introduction

+- What is 1vyrain?
+How does it work?
 - What is Coreboot?
 Benefits?
 Downsides?
 - What is Skulls?
 Comparison to other distributions.
-- What is 1vyrain?
-How does it work?

 ## Installation